Sulfur-reducing bacteria: Sulfurimonas

-Further genetic analysis revealed that the polysulfide reductases from Sulfurimonas sp.NW10 share less than 40% sequence similarity with the one from W.succinogenes.
+Further genetic analysis revealed that the polysulfide reductases from Sulfurimonas sp.NW10 share less than 40% sequence similarity with the one from W. succinogenes.
 This means that through time there has been a significant genetic differentiation between the two bacteria, most likely due to their different environments.
 Furthermore, the cytoplasmic sulfur-reduction performed by Sulfurimonas sp.
 NW10 is nowadays considered unique, being the only example among all the mesophilic sulfur-reducing bacteria.
-Before this discover, only two hyperthermophilic bacteria were known to be able to do cytoplasmic sulfur-reduction, Aquifex aeolicus and Thermovibrio ammonificans.
+Before this discovery, only two hyperthermophilic bacteria were known to be able to do cytoplasmic sulfur-reduction, Aquifex aeolicus and Thermovibrio ammonificans.